Battle of Noryang: Aftermath

-Out of 500 Japanese ships under Shimazu's command, an estimated 200 were able to make it back to Pusan Harbor (other Joseon archives record that Shimazu's remnants were fiercely pursued by Yi Sun-sin's fleet: only 50 ships of Shimazu's armada ever managed to escape).
+Out of 500 Japanese ships under Shimazu's command, an estimated 200 were able to make it back to Busan Harbor (other Joseon archives record that Shimazu's remnants were fiercely pursued by Yi Sun-sin's fleet: only 50 ships of Shimazu's armada ever managed to escape).
 Konishi Yukinaga left his fortress on 16 December and his men were able to retreat by sailing through the southern end of Namhae Island, bypassing both the Noryang Strait and the battle.
-Although he knew the battle was raging, he made no effort to help Shimazu.
 This led to the loss of crucial supply lines that caused the inevitable loss of all Japanese strongholds in Korea.
-Konishi, Shimazu, Katō Kiyomasa, and other Japanese generals of the Left Army congregated in Pusan and withdrew to Japan on 21 December.
-The last ships sailed to Japan on 24 December, bringing an end to seven years of war.
+During the withdrawal, Konishi Yukinaga took part in the rescue of approximately 500 stranded Shimazu troops, including Kabayama Hisataka, from Namhae Island.
+This operation was carried out in coordination with the Terazawa, Shimazu, Matsuura, and Ōmura clans, following Terazawa Masanari’s call for action.
+Konishi Yukinaga, Shimazu Yoshihiro, Katō Kiyomasa, and other Japanese generals of the Left Army congregated in Busan and withdrew to Japan on 21 December.
+The last ships sailed to Japan on 24 December.

 Yi Sun-sin's body was brought back to his home town in Asan to be buried next to his father, Yi Chong (in accordance with Korean tradition).
-The court gave him the posthumous rank of minister of the right.
+The court gave him the posthumous rank of Minister of the Right.
 Shrines, both official and unofficial, were constructed in his honor.
 In 1643, Yi was given the title of chungmugong, "duke/lord of loyal valor".

 Chen gave a eulogy while attending Yi's funeral.
 He then withdrew his forces to Ming China and received high military honors.
 Joseon officials feared another Japanese invasion and requested the Ming army to remain.
 The Ming agreed and left behind a force of 3–4,000, which aided Joseon efforts in rebuilding and training forces until 1601.